ravenusmc/vietnam_war_study/readme.md

 The goal of this project is to analyze Vietnam data - specifically looking at deaths.
 I've thought about this project for a while and thought a little bit about what it will encompass and I have to admit that's still a work in progress.
-The dataset for this project may be found at this site: https://www.kaggle.com/orangutan/vietnamconfilct
+The dataset for this project may be found at this site: https://www.kaggle.com/orangutan/vietnamconfilct.
+This project may also focus on bombing runs in Vietnam.

 # Getting started
 ### Installing